BrandonChang1/Portfolio/README.md

 ## Usage

 Download the project by clicking on the Green "Code" button, then click "Download ZIP", or clone the repository using Git or Github tools.
 Extract the files if they are compressed.
-Open the "index.html" file.
+Open the "index.html" file in a modern web browser.

 ## Notes